How to use event reminders: 10 steps and pro tips to maximize attendance [2024]

 5. Use a strong call to action

-A clear and compelling call to action (CTA) is essential for guiding your recipients towards the desired outcome and reinforcing their engagement with your email as opposed to simply scanning and moving on.
+A clear and compelling call to action (CTA) is essential for guiding your recipients toward the desired outcome and reinforcing their engagement with your email as opposed to simply scanning and moving on.

 Here are some examples of effective CTAs for event reminder email messages: